 2. Pool shocking

 This is a salt water pool maintenance practice where a very high concentration of chlorine is introduced into the pool by increasing the amount of salt added.
 This is useful for getting rid of accumulated micro-organisms that become tolerant to the pool’s ordinary salt concentrations.
+Read more on pool shocking in our article How to Shock a Saltwater Pool.

 3. Repair or replacement of malfunctioning units